yeekom/VoRalra/README.md

 </details>

 # Known Issues
-- **Subplaces and private inventory checker for some reason arent showing, guessing roblox changed something that broke it**
-- **Stuff like the region selector and user sniper tries to load no matter the page**
 - **Sometimes different elements of the extension doesnt get added, mostly happens when a page lags**

 # How to install